maniartech/conductor/README.md

 func main() {
-  // Executes the async function in a new go routine and
+  // Executes the async function in a new goroutine and
   // awaits for the result.
   result, err := async.Go(Process).Await()
   if err != nil {
     panic("An error occured while executing Process") }

-  // Pass the result of previous go routine to the next one! result, err = async.Go(Process2, result).Await() if err != nil {
+  // Pass the result of previous goroutine to the next one! result, err = async.Go(Process2, result).Await() if err != nil {
     panic("An error occured while executing Process2")